DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

-We performed the training of the algorithms entirely relying on the Scikit-Learn ML framework, also leveraging its front-end to dump model parameters and structures.
-Whenever model parameters do not fit the L1 memory, we place data into the L2 level and use the double-buffering wrapper to overlap DMA operations with kernel processing optimally.
-Lastly, we carried out an extensive benchmarking considering all FP emulation supports and platforms, measuring the execution cycles and other statistics for each variant.
+We performed the training of the algorithms entirely relying on the Scikit-Learn ML framework, leveraging its front-end to dump model parameters and structures.
+Whenever model parameters do not fit the L1 memory, we place data into the L2 level and use the double-buffering wrapper to overlap DMA operations with kernel processing optimally. \REVA{To guarantee efficient runtimes, we initially optimized the sequential version of the Non-Neural ML algorithms on each platform.
+Thus, we thoroughly investigated kernel execution using non-intrusive performance counters to optimize the instruction-level scheduling of the 4-stage in-order single-issue pipeline adopted by both target cores.
+We used the L1 load stall counter to limit hazards due to data dependencies while monitoring branch stalls to minimize pipeline flushing.
+We also leveraged the I\$ misses counter to investigate cache locality issues.
+This in-depth analysis led to the highest attainable CPU utilization achieving near-optimal Clock per Instruction (CPI) for most algorithms.
+In the parallel version, we focused on reducing TCDM contentions to limit the wasting of cycles when multiple cores attempt to read data from the same memory block.
+Furthermore, we optimized the use of parallel programming primitives to the bare minimum reduce synchronization overheads. } Lastly, we conducted extensive benchmarking considering all FP emulation supports and platforms, measuring the execution cycles and other statistics for each variant.